Navarathinam: Production

 Navarathinam was A. P. Nagarajan's final film, as well as his only film with M. G. Ramachandran.
 Considering the poor financial plight of Nagarajan, Ramachandran acted in the film without taking any remuneration and concentrated on minimal budget, by shooting all the scenes in his Sathya Studios, without outdoor shoots.
 Zarina Wahab initially suggested her friend Vijaya for one of the female lead roles, but Ramachandran refused; Wahab herself was chosen.
+Some scenes and climax were shot at a palace at Ooty and at locations such as Parson Valley Reservoir, Glenmorgan near Pykara Dam.

 Soundtrack

 The music was composed by Kunnakudi Vaidyanathan.
 The song "Ladke Se Mili Ladki", written by Bollywood lyricist P. L. Santoshi, consists predominantly of Hindi lyrics.

 Release and reception

 Navarathinam was released on 5 March 1977.
 Kanthan of Kalki negatively reviewed the film, criticising Nagarajan's execution of an innovative story.
 Ananda Vikatan called the film a "a march of nine gems", noting that though the story was subpar, there was amusement.
 The film failed commercially; according to historian Sachi Sri Kantha, a potential reason was that the plot was strung around "national unity" as a political propaganda for Ramachandran's newly formed party and it's then ally Indira Gandhi's Congress Party, prior to the 1977 Indian general election.